cmarzullo/saltscaffold/README.md

 * example of toggle feature
 * The resulting formula will be testable with test-kitchen
 * serverspec test to used with kitchen verify
+* Gemfile added so one can 'bundle install' inside the formula directory to get the necessary ruby gems

 ## Folder and File Structure
 Each salt formula that you scaffold will create the following folder structure: